-154. There are no good governance considerations or any other basis upon which Charter searches for decades.
+154.181.
+There are no good governance considerations or any other basis upon which Charter damages should not be awarded.

+155.182.
+Further, Ontario has had knowledge of the harm caused to the class by routine strip searches for decades.
 Ontario's systemic conduct, as particularized herein, manifests a course of clearly unconstitutional conduct in bad faith and an abuse of power.